run-llama/llama-hub/llama_hub/llama_packs/self_rag/README.md

 # Simple self-RAG short form pack

-This LlamaPack implements short form the [self-RAG paper by Akari et al.](https://arxiv.org/pdf/2310.11511.pdf).
+This LlamaPack implements (*in short form) the [self-RAG paper by Akari et al.](https://arxiv.org/pdf/2310.11511.pdf).

-Novel framework called Self-Reflective Retrieval-Augmented Generation (SELF-RAG).
+This paper presents a novel framework called Self-Reflective Retrieval-Augmented Generation (SELF-RAG).
 Which aims to enhance the quality and factuality of large language models (LLMs) by combining retrieval and self-reflection mechanisms.

 The implementation is adapted from the author [implementation](https://github.com/AkariAsai/self-rag) A full notebook guide can be found [here](https://github.com/run-llama/llama-hub/blob/main/llama_hub/llama_packs/self_rag/self_rag.ipynb).